BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **What I have done:**

 - Hot-patching of the IRQs conflicts: TMR(0), PIC(2), RTC0(8).
 Previously, this was done with a patched DSDT (bilbo's method).
 Without this fix, the on-board audio will not work.
-With this hot-patching fix, audio can be enabled through SSDT, and custom DSDT is not required.
-The OC loader is no longer tied to a static machine/bios configuration, thus more compatible.
+Now with hot-patching, audio can be enabled through SSDT, and custom DSDT is no longer required.
+The OC loader is not tied to a static machine/bios configuration, thus more compatible.
 - Verified the single kernal patch required for Apple CPU Power Management (Catalina/Big Sur), at least for this HP setup.

 How I did it?

 I stated from a clean OC 0.7.1, followed though OC Guide for High End Desktop.
-Then, added additional kext and SSDT's.
+Then, added additional kext (copied from a working ) and SSDT's.
 Configured config.plist to include additional ACPI and kernal patchings, explained below.

 **Included in this EFI folder:**

 - OC 0.7.1 base files (debug version)
 - ACPI folder:
-	- SSDT-EC.aml		- For Embedded Controller, manually created, via OC Guide
+	- SSDT-EC.aml		- for Embedded Controller, manually created, via OC Guide
 	- SSDT-HPET.aml		- IRQ patching.
 Created with SDDTTime, via OC Guide.
 	- SSDT-HDEF.aml		- for Realtek ALC262 audio injection (imported from bilbo's guide)
-	- SSDT-IMEI.aml		- For IMEI, via OC Guide
+	- SSDT-IMEI.aml		- for IMEI, via OC Guide
 	- SSDT-UIAC-ALL.aml	- USB2 port mapping (from bilbo's guide)
-	- SSDT-UNC.aml		- Probably not needed, via OC Guide
+	- SSDT-UNC.aml		- probably not needed, via OC Guide
-	- SSDT-DTGP.aml		- Required to enable custom device injection
+	- SSDT-DTGP.aml		- required to enable custom device injection

 	(CPU specific - rename the matching file to SSDT-CPU.aml)
 	- SSDT-2670.aml		- E5-2670 CPU file, created with ssdtPRGen (see bilbo's guide)
-	- SSDT-2650V2.aml	- E5-2650v2 CPU
+	- SSDT-2650V2.aml	- E5-2650v2 CPU, ...
-	- SSDT-2680V2.aml	- E5-2680v2 CPU
+	- SSDT-2680V2.aml	- E5-2680v2 CPU, ...

 - Kexts folder:
 	- AppleALC.kext